rajdeep564/FaceRecongnitionRTDB/README.md

 ### Running the Project

 1)Clone the repository: `git clone https://github.com/yourusername/automatic-attendance-system.git`</br>
-2)Navigate to the project directory: `cd automatic-attendance-system` 3)Run the main script: `python main.py`
+2)Navigate to the project directory: `cd automatic-attendance-system`</br>
+3)Run the main script: `python main.py`

 ### Adding Your Data

 Ensure your student data is in the correct format.
-Use the add_data_to_database.py script for sample data.
+Use the add_data_to_database.py script for sample data.</br>
-Run the script: `python add_data_to_database.py`
+Run the script: `python add_data_to_database.py`</br>

 Your data is now added to the Firebase Realtime Database.

-Generating Face Encodings
+Generating Face Encodings</br>
-Place your student images in the Images folder.
+Place your student images in the Images folder.</br>

 Run the encode_generator.py script:` python encode_generator.py`

-use the esc button to close the software and currently the minimum time to update the attendance again is 30 seconds we can increase it accordin to our needs
+use the esc button to close the software and currently the minimum time to update the attendance again is 30 seconds we can increase it accordin to our needs </br>

-The script will generate face encodings and upload images to Firebase Storage.
+The script will generate face encodings and upload images to Firebase Storage.</br>
 Project Structure

-main.py: Core script for the automatic attendance system. add_data_to_database.py: Script to add sample data to the Firebase Realtime Database. encode_generator.py: Script for generating face encodings and uploading images to Firebase Storage. serviceAccountKey.json: Firebase service account key for authentication.
+**main.py**: Core script for the automatic attendance system.

+**add_data_to_database.py**: Script to add sample data to the Firebase Realtime Database.

+**encode_generator.py**: Script for generating face encodings and uploading images to Firebase Storage.

+**serviceAccountKey.json**: Firebase service account key for authentication.

-Resources/: Folder containing supporting resources (e.g., images).
+**Resources/**: Folder containing supporting resources (e.g., images).

-Images/: Folder for storing student images.
+**Images/**: Folder for storing student images.

 Feel free to explore and modify the project as needed!

 ### Project sample images